-In addition to my primary role of specialist teacher and assessor, I have the following responsibilities:
+In addition to my primary role of specialist teacher and assessor, past experiences include:

 - Expert Reference Group Member Area 1: ‘ Dyslexia-SpLD Trust DfE funded project on the SEN Reforms’

 - Speaking at national conferences such as the BDA (British Dyslexia Association) and National Literacy Trust